-- You will be watched for a short time in the recovery room. - You will then move to an inpatient room in the hospital. - Your family member or friend will be able to be with you once you are settled in your room. - You will need to rest with your head elevated 30° to 45°. - Before you get up to walk, we will assess you to make sure you can walk safely.
-A nurse or aide will help you get out of bed.
-We will place a gait belt around your waist for extra safety. - You will stay overnight and be able to go home the next day when: - You can eat, drink, and use the restroom - Your nausea and pain are under control - Your vital signs are stable - You are able to walk as usual - There are no signs of problems from the procedure - You have a responsible driver to take you home
+- We will watch you for a short time in the recovery room. - You will then move to an inpatient room in the hospital. - Your family member or friend will be able to be with you once you are settled in your room. - You will need to rest with your head elevated 30° to 45°. - We will make sure you can move safely before you get up to walk.
+A nurse or patient care technician (PCT) will help you get out of bed.
+Most times, we place a gait belt around your waist for extra safety. - You will stay overnight and be able to go home the next day when: - You can eat, drink, and use the restroom - Your nausea and pain are under control - Your vital signs are stable - You are able to walk as usual - There are no signs of problems from the procedure - You have a responsible driver to take you home

-Self-care
+Self-care at Home

-- You may resume taking your normal medicines.
-Also, start taking any new medicines that your doctor prescribed. - We will schedule you for an ultrasound exam of your abdomen about 1 week after your TIPS procedure.
+• You may resume taking your normal medicines.
+Also, start taking any new medicines that your doctor prescribed.

+• We will schedule an ultrasound exam of your belly for about 1 week after your TIPS procedure.
 The images will show us if the shunt is open.
 Be sure to keep this appointment.